YuxiaoLuo/RUG-RUserGroup/r_shiny/intro_shiny.md

 | submitButton       | A submit button                                |
 | textInput          | A field to enter text                          |

+Some of these widgets are built using the [Twitter Bootstrap project](https://getbootstrap.com/), a popular open source framework for building user interfaces.

 #### Adding widgets

 You can add widgets to your web page in the same way that you added other types of HTML content.
-To add a widget to your app, place a widget function in `sidebarPanel` or `mainPanel` in your ui object.
+To add a widget to your app, place a widget function in `sidebarPanel` or `mainPanel` in your `ui` object.

 Each widget function requires several arguments.
 The first two arguments for each widget are:

--   a name for the widget: The user will not see this name, but you can use it to access the widget’s value.
+-   a **name for the widget**: The user will not see this name, but you can use it to access the widget’s value.
 The name should be a character string.

--   a label: This label will appear with the widget in your app.
-It should be a character string, but it can be an empty string ““.
+-   a **label**: This label will appear with the widget in your app.
+It should be a character string, but it can be an empty string `""`.

-In this example, the name is “action” and the label is “Action”:
+In this example, the name is “rug” and the label is “RUG”:
-`actionButton("action", label = "Action")`
+`actionButton("rug", label = "RUG")`

 The app.R script below makes the app pictured above.
-Change your own `widgetPractice/app.R` script to match it, and then launch the app (runApp(“widgetPractice”), select Run App, or use shortcuts).
+Change your own `widgetPractice/app.R` script to match it, and then launch the app (`runApp("widgetPractice")`, select Run App, or use shortcuts).

 Play with each widget to get a feel for what it does.
 Experiment with changing the values of the widget functions and observe the effects.
 If